roytang/blog/content/posts/2004/09/an-open-letter-to-the-entertainment-industry.md

 Dear Content Producers and Owners:

 We lied to you.
 In the golden 80s and 90s we told you micropayments and content protection would work; that you would be able to charge minuscule amounts of money whenever someone listened to your music or watched your movie.
-We told you untruths which we well knew would never work &#8211; after all, we would&'ve never used them ourselves.
+We told you untruths which we well knew would never work &#8211; after all, we would've never used them ourselves.
 Instead, we wrote things like Kazaa and Gnutella, and all other evil P2P applications to get the stuff free.

 [